KnisterPeter/vscode-github/README.md

 * Create a pull request in forked repositories
 * Merge current pull request with either of 'merge', 'squash' or 'rebase' method.
 * Configure default branch, merge method and refresh interval.
+* Allow to manage assignees for pull requests

 ![Create pull request](images/create-pull-request.png)